Nihal1508/to-dolist/README.md

     npm run dev
     ```

-6. Open your browser and go to `http://localhost:5000`.
+6. Open your browser and go to `http://localhost:5000`.(if not working then run the login.html file and start from there.)